alexmkv01/Decision_Trees/README.md

 # Decision Trees
-This repository contains code that implements a decision tree classification algorithm entirely from scratch.
+This repository contains the source code for implementing a decision tree classification algorithm, entirely from scratch.